drfloob/_tree/README.md

  * iPhone 4S (5.1)
  * Rekonq >= 0.9.2

 IE7 and below are currently untested and unsupported.
+The test framework doesn't currently support IE8.

-You can run tests at the command line via PhantonJS with: `grunt test`
+You can run tests at the command line via PhantonJS with `grunt phantom_test`, or via Node with `grunt test`

 <a name="note-strict-mode"></a>